- History and visit the area of Folie-Méricourt in Paris

 History and visit the area of Folie-Méricourt in Paris

-The area of Folie-Méricourt is a district belonging to the 11th arrondissement of Paris.
-It is the 41st administrative district of the French capital.
-It is bounded by the rue du Faubourg du Temple, the Place de la Republique, Oberkampf street, the Boulevard de Belleville and the Boulevard du Temple.
+The area of Folie-Méricourt is a district in the 11th arrondissement of Paris, known as the 41st administrative district of the French capital.
+It is bordered by rue du Faubourg du Temple, Place de la Republique, Oberkampf street, Boulevard de Belleville, and Boulevard du Temple.

 Transfer to the area of Folie-Méricourt in Paris

-The area of Folie-Méricourt is located at a distance of 22.3 km from Orly Airport, 26.8 km from Charles de Gaulle Airport and 89 km from Beauvais Airport.
+The area of Folie-Méricourt is conveniently located at a distance of 22.3 km from Orly Airport, 26.8 km from Charles de Gaulle Airport, and 89 km from Beauvais Airport.